-The Ph.D. in Space Operations program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, Learning Management System, availability of academic support services and financial aid resources, and costs and payment policies.
+The Ph.D. in Project Management program will provide students with clear, complete, and timely information on the curriculum, course and degree requirements, nature of faculty/student interaction, assumptions about technology competence and skills, technical equipment requirements, Learning Management System, availability of academic support services and financial aid resources, and costs and payment policies.

-Curriculum, course, and degree information will be available on the university website and via e-mail as well as regular mail (by request).
-The expectations for faculty/student interaction are available to students during virtual open house events, literature, website, etc. This information is also part of the material distributed for each course.
-Students receive guidance on proper behavior/interaction with their Department Chair and faculty members both in-person and online to facilitate a high-level experience.
+Curriculum, course and degree information will be available on the university website and via email as well as regular mail (by request).
+The expectations on faculty/student interaction are available to students during virtual open house events, literature, website, etc. In addition, this information is part of the material distributed for each course.
+Students receive guidance on proper behavior/interaction with their Chair and Ph.D.
+Committee members as well as the online environment to facilitate a high-level doctoral learning experience.
 Technology competence and skills and technical equipment requirements are part of the material distributed for each course.
 The technical equipment requirements are also listed on our website and provided to students in the welcome package.

-The University's academic support services, financial aid resources, costs and payment policies, and Learning Management System are covered in the University Open Houses, the application process, the Welcome Aboard process, Orientation, Student Town Halls, and individual counseling.
+The University's academic support services, financial aid resources, costs and payment policies, and learning management system are covered in the university open houses, application process, welcome aboard process, orientation, student town halls, and individual counseling.